cdlhub/documentation/md/DataConversionComponents.md

 ## Static data

 ### damage bins <a id="damagebins"></a>
 The damage bin dictionary is a reference table in Oasis which defines how the effective damageability cdfs are discretized on a relative damage scale (normally between 0 and 1).
-It is required by getmodel and gulcalc and must have the following location and filename format;
+It is required by getmodel and gulcalc and must have the following location and filename;

 * static/damage_bin_dict.bin